“The restaurant experience starts before the food even arrives. It begins the moment a guest walks in and senses the atmosphere” – Danny Meyer.

 If your restaurant caters to business meetings or intimate gatherings, consider adding private dining rooms or booths to your layout.
 These offer exclusivity and a more personalized experience.

-Restaurant Floor Plan Examples
+What are Some Restaurant Floor Plan Examples?

 Example 1: Casual Quick-Service Layout